-One telltale sign of a yeast infection are patches of creamy white lesions in the vagina or affected area.
+One telltale sign of a yeast infection, are creamy, white lesions in the vagina or affected area.
 These lesions often bleed slightly if scraped away.
 If you're not noticing any “fishy” odor coming from the vagina or from vaginal discharge, you likely have just a yeast infection.
-The discharge caused by a yeast infection, if present, will look like cottage cheese and have a “yeasty” odor similar to beer or bread.
-Typically irritation and itching will nearly always be present as well.
-Conversely, if you do not see any white lesions in the vagina or have cottage cheese like vaginal discharge, and don’t have any genital itching you you may not have a yeast infection.
+The discharge caused by a yeast infection, if present, will look like cottage cheese and possibly have a “yeasty” odor similar to beer or bread.
+Typically, irritation and itching, will nearly always be present as well.
+Conversely, if you do not see any white lesions in the vagina or have cottage cheese like vaginal discharge; and, don’t have any genital itching, you you may not have a yeast infection.

-If you don’t have the signs of a yeast infection but do have a thin greyish vaginal discharge and have a foul fishy smelling vagina you likely have bacterial vaginosis.
-Itching can also accompany bacterial vaginosis as well, so it is not a great indicator of what type of infection you have.
+If you don’t have the signs of a Candida problem, but do have a thin, greyish vaginal discharge; and, have a foul, fishy smelling vagina; you likely have bacterial vaginosis.
+Itching can also accompany bacterial vaginosis, as well; so, itching not a great indicator of what type of infection you have.

 Vaginal Infection Research

-The chart below was taken from the study in Infectious Diseases in Obstetrics and Gynecology.
-The chart shows some of the factors that seemed to predispose women to being positive for Candida infection or some other vaginal malady.
-The “p” referred to by the lower part of the chart refers to the accuracy in terms of probability of the statistics presented.
+The chart below, was taken from this study in Infectious Diseases in Obstetrics and Gynecology.
+The chart shows how various factors predisposed women to being positive for a vaginal Candida infection.
+The “p,” referred to by the lower part of the chart, shows the accuracy, in terms of probability, of the statistics presented.

 Candida, Trichomonas vaginalis, and Gardnerella vaginalis

-Another study shows us how difficult it can be to differentiate between three common types of vaginal infection: yeast infection (Candida species), Trichomoniasis (Trichomonas vaginalis), and bacterial vaginosis (Gardnerella vaginalis).
+Another study, shows how difficult it can be to differentiate between three common types of vaginal infection: yeast infection (Candida species), Trichomoniasis (Trichomonas vaginalis), and bacterial vaginosis (Gardnerella vaginalis).
 The study was published in Health SA Gesondheid [6.1 (2001): 21-27].
 The study utilized 70 different pregnant women who had a vaginal infection of some kind.
 The study evaluated how well a clinic could initially diagnose these women using a medical history exam and pictures of various vaginal infections.
 Surprisingly, the clinic misdiagnosed the infections quite frequently.
-This indicates that mild types of infections without direct symptoms can be difficult even for professionals to diagnose.
+This indicates, that mild types of infections without direct symptoms, can be difficult—even for professionals—to diagnose.

-Given this inaccuracy demonstrated by clinical professionals, it is possible that you could misdiagnose yourself.
-There is a more efficacious way to be more certain if your problems are being caused by yeast.
+Given the inaccuracy, demonstrated by clinical professionals, it is possible that you could misdiagnose yourself.
+Common vaginal infections often present similar signs and symptoms; and, it is hard for professionals to know for sure without laboratory findings.
+There is a more efficacious way to be more certain your problems are being caused by yeast.
 Candida Hub has adapted a test developed by the late Dr. William Crook; an expert on the topic of yeast and how it influences the health of individuals.
 There is a short version of this test if you don’t have too much time to invest; and, a long version of this test that can give a more comprehensive assessment.
 Remember, Candida can live in your digestive system and have far more negative effects on you than just a vaginal infection.
-To check out these tests visit this page: yeast infection tests.
+To check out these tests visit this page: Home Yeast Infection Tests.

 Bacterial Vaginosis Symptoms

-If you want to try and self diagnose yourself, here are the symptoms of bacterial vaginosis.
-Note that the fishy smell will likely be the most useful to tell if you have this as a yeast infection will not create such an odor.
+If you want to attempt a self diagnosis, the symptoms of bacterial vaginosis will be listed.
+Note that the fishy smell will likely be the most useful to tell if you have this; as a yeast infection will not create such an odor.
 Also, many women with BV don’t have any signs or symptoms at all.
-Also if you have had many or unusual sexual partners recently you may have the STD Trichomoniasis; conversely, if you have had no unusual sexual activity it is likely not an STD affecting you.
-The following are common BV symptoms:
+Also, if you have had many, or unusual, sexual partners recently; you may have the STD Trichomoniasis.
+Conversely, if you have had no unusual sexual activity, it is likely not an STD affecting you.
+The following are common bacterial vaginosis symptoms:

 Typical Yeast Infection Symptoms

-- Pain in the vagina and general soreness down there
+- Pain in the vaginal area, and general soreness down there.

 Natural 12 Hour Candida Infection Treatment